- What Is the Difference?

 People with osteoarthritis may experience the following signs and symptoms:

 - Pain: Aching pain, stiffness, or difficulty moving the joint may develop in one or more joints.
 The pain may get worse with overuse and may occur at night.
-With progression of this arthritis, the pain can occur at rest.
+With the progression of this arthritis, the pain can occur at rest.

 - Specific joints are affected.